nuvlabox/nuvlabox-os/README.md

 ## Understanding the process

-This project relies entirely on `debootstrap` and thus all NuvlaBox OS images built from it, will be Debian-based.

 The build process it stage-based, with a **stage** being any folder containing subfolders that have a **run_stage.sh** file.

 The build stages must be mentioned in the configuration file in order to be considered by the build.